a-jey/MiBand5-watchface_for_xDrip/README.md

 • added calories below with value and icon
 • added heartrate below with icon and value

-This is how it looks:
+This is what it looks like:
 ![animated](A-Jey_packed_animated.gif) ![static](A-Jey_packed_static.png)

 And here is a comparizon between the original (left) and my custom version (right):